Copilot Interim Standard and Update

 Microsoft’s AI assistant is integrated with M365 applications (Outlook, Teams, OneDrive, SharePoint).

-Requires purchase through MU Sales.
+Requires purchase through MU DoIT Software Sales- Copilot.

-UM Enterprise
+UM Enterprise requires

 Work Tab: Microsoft 365 Copilot has access to what the user has access to.